Wireless Networking Standards

 AP should be configured and managed centrally through a wireless LAN controller known as Lightweight access point architecture (LAP).
 It ensures that the wireless network as a whole can be monitored and controlled.
 It also allows for easier roll out of updates and protocols for network management staff.

 Schools should ideally deploy wireless solutions on an enterprise basis.
-They should also ensure that IT support partners understand the wireless needs of educational environments rather than environments more suited to small businesses.
+They should also ensure that Education Technology Support Partners understand the wireless needs of educational environments rather than environments more suited to small businesses.

 Wherever schools have concerns or doubts about solution design, they should refer to their local authority for guidance and support.